Skip to main content

 Who your information may be shared with (internally and externally)

-How long we keep your information (retention period)
+How long the Council keeps your information (retention period)

-The Council CCTV Cameras automatically over-write footage between 28 and 31 days after it is captured.
-Where authorised bodies are granted access to data collected via CCTV in order to carry out their statutory functions, then copies of the data may be made and provided securely for this purpose.
+The Council’s CCTV cameras automatically overwrite footage between 28 and 31 days after it is captured, unless required to be retained as evidence.
+Where authorised bodies are granted access to data collected via CCTV in order to carry out their statutory functions, then copies of the data may be made and retained securely for this purpose.
+Recordings required as evidence will be kept for a maximum of 6 months or until the evidence is no longer required, whichever is longer, at which time it will be securely destroyed.

-We have implemented generally accepted standards of technology and operational security in order to protect personal data from loss, misuse, or unauthorised alteration or destruction.
+The Council have implemented generally accepted standards of technology and operational security in order to protect personal data from loss, misuse or unauthorised alteration or destruction.

 Please note however that where you are transmitting information to us over the internet this can never be guaranteed to be 100% secure.